 - Presentation: Besides visualizing data with Excel, Microsoft offers PowerBI, a tool for visualizing data graphically with dashboards, scorecards and other presentation tools.
 PowerBI can be integrated into business applications thus also enabling direct access to data and ad-hoc analytics.
 RStudio and Azure Machine Learning also offer several mechanisms for visualizing results of analytical and predictive ML models.

 Figure Above: Azure Big Data Reference Architecture in action.

-Summary: This article has shown that Big Data can be applied for many different Use Cases by using some generic artifacts.
-It also showcase a technical basis for implementing these Use Cases by providing a Big Data Reference Architecture and a Big Data platform.
+Summary: This article has shown that Big Data can be applied to many different Use Cases by using some generic artifacts.
+It also showcases a technical basis for implementing these Use Cases by providing a Big Data Reference Architecture and a Big Data platform.
 Keeping the Big Data Reference Architecture and using a platform approach for reducing redundancies and assuring flexibility should always be part of the IT strategy.
 With the technical path being set, it is up to the users to decide which Use Cases their companies should implement by an exploratory PoC.
 Exploring new opportunities is also essential because techs and internet companies like MSFT, Google and Amazon will seek new business opportunities in the cloud market and offer new products with a new, compelling customer experience.